GridlockNetwork/gridlock-cli/README.md

 # Gridlock CLI Getting Started

-The CLI is a command line tool for integrating with the Gridlock network.
-This CLI has examples that show how to interact with the network.
+The Gridlock CLI is a command-line tool for interacting with the Gridlock network.
+This guide will help you set up and run the necessary components.

+## Components Overview

+You'll need to set up four main components:

+1. Gridlock SDK - Core library for interacting with the network
+2. Gridlock CLI - Command-line interface tool
+3. Orchestration Node - Central node for coordinating network operations
+4. Guardian Nodes - Network participants that help secure operations

-## Setup SDK
+## 1. Setting Up the SDK

-The SDK is used to connect a client, like the CLI or another client of your making, to the Gridlock system.
-It ensures that the client has an easier time integrating with the system.
+The SDK provides the foundation for connecting clients to the Gridlock system:

 ```sh
 git clone https://github.com/GridlockNetwork/gridlock-sdk